 The actuarial calculations were directed under our supervision.
 We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in the actuarial valuation is complete and accurate.
-Further, in our opinion, the assumptions as approved by the Town are reasonably related to the experience of and the expectations for the Plan.
+Further, in our opinion, the assumptions recommended by Segal in our experience study for the period July 1 2011 to June 30, 2014, dated April 1, 2015, as approved by the Board are reasonably related to the experience of and the expectations for the Plan.